austinndo/what_influences_attraction_queue_times_eda/README.md

 ## 1. Explore the data and verify quality

-The data is uploaded here as a **compressed zip file**.
+The data was obtained from [kaggle](https://www.kaggle.com/datasets/ayushtankha/hackathon) and is uploaded here as a **compressed zip file**.
 I used the individual files to examine four CSVs:

 ```